 In most cases, dry hands are caused by environmental conditions.
 Weather, for example, can cause dry hands.
-Frequent handwashing, exposure to chemicals, and certain medical conditions can dry out the skin on your hands, too.
+Frequent handwashing, exposure to chemicals, and certain medical conditions can also dry out the skin on your hands.

 That said, there are several ways to keep your thirsty skin hydrated, no matter the cause.
 Learn more about remedies for dryness, ways to prevent it, and what’s causing it in the first place.

-To combat dry hands, try some of the following remedies:
+To treat dry hands, try some of the following remedies: